microsoft/DirectXTex/ReadMe.txt

 ------------------------------------
 RELEASE HISTORY

+January 29, 2013
+    Added PremultiplyAlpha to DirectXTex; -pmalpha switch for texconv command-line tool Fixed problem with forceSRGB implementation for Ex versions of CreateTexture, CreateShaderResourceView, DDSTextureLoader and WICTextureLoader

 December 11, 2012
     Ex versions of CreateTexture, CreateShaderResourceView, DDSTextureLoader and WICTextureLoader Fixed BC2 and BC3 decompression issue for unusual color encoding case